rfortherestofus/blog/geomtextpath/get_started_geomtextpath.md

 src="get_started_geomtextpath_files/figure-commonmark/number%20line%20plot-1.png"
 data-fig-align="center" />

-Yes, that cool curved annotation **was** made with the help of `geomtextpath::geom_textcurve()` 👀
 $~$

-Since a Break Even Analysis is used to show how many units we need to sell to cover our fixed costs and start earning a profit, it would be useful to add lines showing what our fixed costs are and how many units we need to sell to break even.
+It would be useful to add lines showing what our fixed costs are and how many units we need to sell to break even.

 $~$